thinkle-iacs/think-js/functions.md

 We've already seen the `for` loop which follows this pattern.

-So looking again at the function definition, the keyword in the header is `function`, which is followed by the name of the function and some *parameters* enclosed in parentheses.
-The parameter list may be empty, or it may contain any number of parameters separated from one another by commas.
+So looking again at the function definition, the parameter list may be empty, or it may contain any number of parameters separated from one another by commas.
 In either case, the parentheses are required.
-The parameters specifies what information, if any, we have to provide in order to use the new function.
+The parameters specify what information, if any, we have to provide in order to use the new function.

 Suppose we are writing a program to calculate the amount of tip due on a bill.
 We might write a function to "calculate tip". "calculate tip" is